LucasPequenoSterzeck/lucas_pequeno_sterzeck/README.md

 </p>

 # Lucas Pequeno Sterzeck
-<sub>*Lead Data Scientist* at Space Operations Center</sub>
+<sub>*Data Scientist and RPA developer* at Raízen</sub>

-Hobbist data scientist using tool's of RPA.
+Data scientist with experiencie in tool's of RPA.

 **Background in:** Python, Machine Learning, Space Operations and Mathematical Optimisation.